Victim's Representation & Advocacy Services

 Property Crime Victims

 Though often viewed as less serious than violent crimes, property crimes can cause significant financial hardship and emotional distress.
 We advocate for victims of theft and burglary, identity theft and fraud, embezzlement, and vandalism.
-Our team also represents victims of arson, computer crimes, and white-collar crimes, helping them navigate both criminal and civil remedies to recover losses.

 The Victims' Rights Process